 Nor is it true that science has no creeds.
 It does; namely, those assumptions belonging to Class IV that we considered earlier in this section.
 They are statements of basic truths that have come to light and won acceptance in the life and thought of the science community.
 As in the case of their religious counterparts, it took a long time to bring some of them together and to formulate them acceptably-acceptable in the sense of expressing truthfully what the scientific community has actually experienced and knows factually.
 There is no good reason why they should not be referred to as scientific creeds.
 Both the way they came into being, and the role they have played in science subsequently, are essentially the same as those of religious creeds.
 And these, like their religious counterparts can be understood adequately only in so far as their dual nature, their pre- and post-aspects are recognized.
 To recognize this is to realize that science and religion are not incompatible in this regard.

 Consider, for example, the presupposition (IV, 9) about cause-and-effect.
 As commonly understood, it represents implicit ideas corresponding closely to immediate experience.
 As such it expresses, in common sense language , an elemental faith in the dependability of nature , and a belief that successive events hang together and are not chaotically independent.
 Thus regarded it is a scientific creed-by-intuition.
 With the historical growth of scientific experience and thought, and in response to the need for articulation and interpretation, this simple creed has gradually been transformed by the emergence of highly sophisticated meanings far removed from those of ordinary usage.
 What is technically called the "causality principle" in modern physics certainly says much more than the common sense view of cause-and-effect would imply.
 Its full explication requires references to a large variety of concepts, such as efficacy, uniformity, identity, contiguity, simultaneity and succession ; dynamical and statistical causality; absolute necessity and probability of connection.
 Moreover, it requires us to distinguish carefully between the world of conceptual structures and that of common experience, between propositions about cognitions and those concerning things and events.9 Here in its explicit postphase, we have a scientific creed-by-postulation.
-I suggest then that in the matter of creeds science and religion are not fundamentally incompatible, but are, on the contrary, remarkably alike.

 7. Circularity in Science and Religion